 And sadly many influencers don’t even disclose for fear of seeming inauthentic.
 Often times you can tell if their post says “Thanks brand-x for this product.”

-When you should turn down a sponsored post
+When to turn down a sponsored post

-If a brand ever reaches out asking you to not disclose that it’s a sponsored post in order to appear more “authentic”… run the other direction.
+If a brand ever reaches out asking you to NOT disclose that it’s a sponsored post in order to appear more “authentic”… run the other direction.
 They know what they are doing.

 It’s sketchy and it could get you in trouble.